-I should be questioning why a stranger is so concerned about me but suddenly it seems to be the only thing that has felt right for a long time.
+I should be questioning why a stranger is so concerned about me; however, it seems to be the only thing that has felt right for a long time.
 I try to sit up but pain and an awful sick feeling swallows me whole and I give up with a little cry.
 I stare at the ceiling through a film of tears, feeling sorry for myself and shocked at how fragile I actually am.

 "You lost three pints of blood on the train."
 He pulls his chair closer and takes my hand in his like he did in the blackness.
 "You have a twisted lacerated ankle which they stitched up, concussion, whiplash and thirty stitches in the gash down your left side.
 They think you were thrown against the window in the crash."

-"Mild concussion, whiplash and a sprained wrist, plus numerous cuts and bruises, they picked shit-loads of glass out of us both."
+"I have mild concussion, whiplash and a sprained wrist, plus numerous cuts and bruises.
+They picked shit-loads of glass out of us both."
 He smiles as if it is nothing and leans forward to stroke my hair from my face.
 "They said with rest you can go home in a few days."

 "What the hell happened?"

-"The train derailed at 50mph; twenty injured including us, one critical and three dead including the train driver.
-The police said he has a wife and four children."
+"The train derailed at 50mph.
+There were twenty injured, including us; one critical and three dead including the train driver.
+The police said he had a wife and four children."